positron-solutions/dslide/README.md

 ### Step Callbacks

 See `dslide-push-step` for inserting arbitrary callbacks that can function as steps.
 Unless your action performs state tracking to decide when to consume `dslide-deck-forward` and `dslide-deck-backward` itself, a callback may be easier.

-Because babel blocks are not actions, using `dslide-push-step` may be the only way to optionally add a step callback from a babel block.
+Using `dslide-push-step` is also one way to optionally add a step callback from a babel block.

 # Package Pairings